DHAMEEM-ANZAARI/Pos-System/README.md

 ```
 You should see `[server] listening on http://localhost:5000`.
 Leave this window open.

-> Tip: `npx prisma studio` opens a browser-based table viewer/editor for your MySQL data if you want to inspect it directly.

 Demo accounts created by the seed script (password for all: `password123`):

 | Role    | Email             |